bushlab-ucl/DirectNeuralBiasing/README.md

 The following instructions guide you through setting up and running the PySignalProcessor in Python.

+### Example Jupyter Notebook

+An example Jupyter Notebook demonstrating this process can be found in `src/pythonlib/direct-neural-biasing-demo-0.6.5.ipynb`.

 ### STEP 1 - Setup SignalProcessor

 #### 1.1 - Create Signal Processor